WendellAdriel/website-blog/content/projects.md

 ### [Laravel](https://github.com/laravel/framework)

-I contributed with some small bug fixes
+I already contributed with some PRs that were merged into the codebase

 ### [React](https://github.com/reactjs/reactjs.org)